taskbase/open-taskpool/README.md

 ## Data Sources

-All source data currently used in the open taskpool comes from the [Tatoeba Project](https://tatoeba.org/en) and are made available via the [Creative Commons Attribution 2.0](https://creativecommons.org/licenses/by/2.0/) License.
+All source data currently used in the Open Taskpool comes from the [Tatoeba Project](https://tatoeba.org/en) and are made available via the [Creative Commons Attribution 2.0](https://creativecommons.org/licenses/by/2.0/) License.

 ![Creative Commons](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)